 This book examines constructive resistance practices that range from street protests to the use of photographic images, and displays their role in local and global political processes.
 By building on a rich selection of interview material and other empirical research, the book elaborates on different cases of constructive resistance, where close attention is paid to the productive qualities that are involved.
 It offers new perspectives on the undertakings of different epistemic battles that occur around current issues such as gender, nationalism, climate change, migration and the right to land, and explores personal narratives, artistic expressions and public statements that are utilized as means of resistance, and performed in order to negotiate different established truths.

-Mona Lilja is a professor in peace and developments studies at the School of Global Studies, University of Gothenburg.
+Mona Lilja is professor of peace and development studies at the School of Global Studies, University of Gothenburg.

-2. Resistance and Repetition: The Emotional Construction of a Preah Vihear Temple Replica
+2 Resistance and Repetition: The Emotional Construction of Preah Vihear Temple Replicas

 3 Constructive Resistance: Communicating Dissent through Repetitions